 Unless you stumble across a brilliant deal to stay at a hotel, you’re likely to pay competitive daily rates for your room.
 Hostels are great options for solo trippers or groups and involve sleeping in rooms with others and using shared bathroom facilities.
 Hotel prices include services, such as room cleaning, that are great but unnecessary if you’re trying to save money.
 Consider alternatives, such as hostels or even Booking.com, where you can book single rooms in a local’s house.
 There’s a reason why so many people traveling on a budget stay in hostels – they’re super cheap. it will be great budget travel tips for you.

-City Center stays are popular, and their prices often reflect the demand.
-Do your research about accommodation in less ‘touristy’ areas, and you’ll be likely to come across places to stay at very affordable rates.
-Not only does this save on price, but it also contributes to your authentic experience of the local area – it’s a great chance to live locally and embrace a new culture.
+City center stays are so last year, don’t you think?
+It’s time to switch things up and embrace the outskirts.
+Do your research about accommodation in less “touristy” areas, and you’ll be likely to come across places to stay at very affordable rates.
+Not only will this save you some serious cash, but it will also contribute to your authentic experience of the local area.
+So, live like a local, and embrace a new culture.

-Best budget travel tips that Split the costs of an apartment rental with friends to cover travel costs as a group.
-Sites like Airbnb offer apartments with multiple bedrooms at affordable prices.
-By sharing an apartment, you can easily split living expenses and tasks, such as cleaning or cooking.
-Don’t have anyone to share with?
-There are plenty of free websites where you’ll find like-minded people heading to your destination.
+Listen, ladies, sharing is caring – and it can also save you some serious cash!
+Best budget travel tip ever: Split the costs of an apartment rental with friends to cover travel costs as a group.
+This way, you can easily split living expenses and tasks, such as cleaning or cooking.
+Sites like Airbnb offer apartments with multiple bedrooms at affordable prices, so you can travel in style without breaking the bank.
+And if you don’t have anyone to share with, no worries!
+There are plenty of free websites where you can find like-minded people heading to your destination.

+You know what they say, breakfast is the most important meal of the day – especially when you’re on a budget.
 Depending on the nature of your stay, you may be able to book accommodation deals that include food.
 Look for deals with breakfast and/or dinner options to secure your meals ahead of time.
 Paying for meals upfront may seem expensive, but it will usually save you money in the long run.
-But don’t leave it to the last minute!
-Adding food to your package on or after arrival can be costly.
+Don’t leave it to the last minute!
+Trust me, adding food to your package on or after arrival can be costly.

 Don’t be a Tourist